prashanthrajagopal/railsready/README.md

 #
 ###To run:
 ####Linux
-  * `wget --no-check-certificate https://raw.github.com/joshfng/railsready/master/railsready.sh && bash railsready.sh`
+  * `wget --no-check-certificate https://raw.github.com/prashanthrajagopal/railsready/master/railsready.sh && bash railsready.sh`

 ####OSX
-  * `curl -O https://raw.github.com/joshfng/railsready/master/railsready.sh && bash railsready.sh`
+  * `curl -O https://raw.github.com/prashanthrajagopal/railsready/master/railsready.sh && bash railsready.sh`

 The script will ask if you want to build Ruby from source or install RVM

 ###What this gives you:
   * Homebrew (OSX only)
   * Ruby 1.9.3 latest patch level (installed to /usr/local/bin/ruby) or RVM running 1.9.3 latest patch level
+  * OR Ruby 1.8.7 - ree for legacy users with UBUNTU only...
   * Imagemagick
   * libs needed to run Rails (sqlite, mysql, etc)
   * Bundler, Passenger, and Rails gems